Jamie Palmer

-Playing career
+Career

 Brentford

 Palmer began his career as a youth at Brentford and entered the club's Centre of Excellence at age 10.
 He progressed through the youth system to begin a scholarship in 2002.
 Palmer maiden call into the first team squad came on 24 August 2004, for a League Cup first round match versus Ipswich Town and he remained an unused substitute during the 2–0 defeat.
 Palmer received his second call into the first team squad for a Football League Trophy first round match against Milton Keynes Dons on 28 September 2004.
 Picked in a squad composed mostly of scholars, Palmer made his professional debut in the match and played the full 90 minutes of the 3–0 defeat.
 Palmer was an unused substitute on three further occasions during the 2004–05 season.
 Palmer joined Isthmian League Premier Division club Kingstonian on a work experience loan in December 2004.
 He remained at Kingsmeadow until March 2005 and made one appearance and scored one goal for the club.
 The goal would be the only senior strike of his career and it came in a 2–2 draw with Harrow Borough on 29 January 2005.
 Palmer was released at the end of the 2004–05 season.

-Staines Town
+Non-League football

 Towards the end of the 2004–05 season, Palmer joined Isthmian League Premier Division club Staines Town on loan until the end of the campaign.
 He made two appearances for the club and his loan was made permanent during the 2005 off-season.
 He managed only two appearances during the 2005–06 season and spent a period with Southern League Premier Division club Northwood, whom he joined on a dual-registration basis.
-Palmer departed Staines Town in December 2005.

-Wealdstone

 Palmer transferred to Isthmian League Premier Division club Wealdstone in December 2005 and made 16 appearances during the remainder of the 2005–06 season.

-North Greenford United

 Palmer made an appearance for Combined Counties League Premier Division club North Greenford United on 11 April 2006, in a 3–0 defeat to Chessington & Hook United.

-Return to Wealdstone

-Palmer made a substitute appearance for Wealdstone in a Brian Collins Challenge Trophy shootout win over Harrow Borough on 6 August 2006.
+He Palmer made a substitute appearance for Wealdstone in a Brian Collins Challenge Trophy shootout win over Harrow Borough on 6 August 2006.